dillonhmayhew/todo-rest-api/README.md

 # todo-rest-api

 This is a simple RESTful CRUD todo API built using Flask and SQLAlchemy.
-This is an almagamtion of various ideas from multiple sources and tutorials.
+This is an amalgamation of various ideas from multiple sources and tutorials.
 The client can create a user profile and assign themselves tasks.
 All user and task data is stored in an SQLite database file named `app.db`.
 Users may clone this repository and use a local instance of this database for testing and playing around with.

 [Installation](https://github.com/dillonhmayhew/todo-rest-api#installation)